Components of Creativity

 Component 1: Intuition as a Creative Force

-Intuition is a force that pulls us toward what is real, alive, and timeless.
-When we trust it—without analyzing or hesitating—we tap into something beyond logic.
-It is the voice that whispers before the mind catches up, the instinct that guides the hands of an artist, or the body of a dancer.
+Intuition is a compass.
+When we trust it—without analyzing or hesitating—we access wisdom beyond our conscious logic.
+It is the instinct that guides the hands of an artist, or the body of a dancer, before the mind catches up.
 Intuition moves faster than thought—by the time we analyze it, the moment is gone.
-Our role is to respond with openness to impulses – to act before doubt interferes.
+So, our role is to respond with openness to impulses – to say yes and act before doubt interferes.

 Component 2: Flow vs. Perfectionism: A Delicate Balance